 So what’s the best type of hot tub for you, in-ground or portable?
 Well, it depends on a number of factors.
-Ask these questions:
+Ask yourself these questions:

-Where in your yard do you want your hot tub located?
+- Where in your yard do you want your hot tub located?

-Do you want a hot tub that is always hot and ready to go, or are you OK with waiting for it to heat up?
+- Do you want a hot tub that is always hot and ready to go, or are you OK with waiting for it to heat up?

-What do you need in terms of jets and massage?
+- What do you need in terms of jets and massage?

-How important are features like lighting, water enhancements, and entertainment options to you?
+- How important are features like lighting, water enhancements, and entertainment options to you?

-Are you willing to do some of your own spa maintenance and up-keep?
+- Are you willing to do some of your own spa maintenance and up-keep?

 - What is your budget?